igmhub/LaCE/README.md

  }
 ```

-For convenience, you could also add the Nyx path as an environment variable.
+You also need to add the Nyx path as an environment variable.
 The Nyx data is located at NERSC in

 ```
 NYX_PATH="/global/cfs/cdirs/desi/science/lya/y1-p1d/likelihood_files/nyx_files/"
 ```

-- To improve the reading time, you can precompute all cosmological information needed using CAMB.
-This is done by running the script
+- Before running LaCE, please precompute all cosmological information needed using CAMB and save IGM histories.
+This is done by running the following scripts.
+You do not need to do it if you are in NERSC.

 ```
+python scripts/save_nyx_emu_cosmo.py
-python scripts/compute_nyx_emu_cosmo.py
+python scripts/save_nyx_IGM.py
 ```

-Note that you may need to update it as explained inside the file.

 ## Emulator parameters: